MinulSandith/Web-app-on-Geography-E-learning-/README.md

 # Web app on geography
-Hello world GUI built using flask
+An E-learning system on geography built using flask.

 ## How to use;
 1. Download the zip file  and extract my code